Texbio/O-OSU10/readme.md

 This reg file contains all settings from `O&OSU10`, and is very easily customizable using any text editor.

 `O&OSU10` actually had more than 10 settings that either didn't work or did something completely different from what it said it does, and I had to do some research to find replacement reg keys.

+Important Notes:
+- Extra reg keys were under windows update (hide windows update notifications completely, and do not automaticly download updates (only works on windows pro))
+- The current settings are setup for consumers (not for people who want to disable everything), and should not break anything (windows store, update and defender should all work)
+- There are definately better open source projects for tweaking windows, check out:
+  1. [[privacy.sexy](https://privacy.sexy)][[github](https://github.com/undergroundwires/privacy.sexy)]: makes a .bat file that you can run on any system,
 #

 For people who do not have a good text editor: Use [Notepad++](https://notepad-plus-plus.org/)